Venepuncture

 Blood Cultures

 Very similar to basic venepuncture, however it is imperative that you maintain an aseptic non-touch technique in order to not contaminate the sample and lead to a false result!
-This could lead to patients being erroneously treated or lead to the hospital getting fined.
+This could lead to patients being erroneously treated.

 Things to remember: